nicotuoreniemi/Project-H7/Progress.md

 		mkdir -p /srv/salt

-The other one is used to setup the minions automatically and configure the /etc/salt/minion file.
+The other one(salt-minion.sh) is used to setup the minions automatically and configure the /etc/salt/minion file.

 		#!/bin/bash